16 Types of Crassula Varieties with Names and Pictures

 Crassula cotyledonis also called Crassula dubia is a small succulent shrub with broad, paddle-shaped, blue-gray leaves covered in a soft buzz which protects it from intense sunlight.

-Crassula cotyledonis prospers in bright light with at least 4-6 hours of direct sunshine, average warmth of 15-240C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula cotyledonis prospers in bright light with at least 4-6 hours of sunshine, warmth of 15-240C, humidity of 50-55% and moderately moist, well-drained succulents soil coupled with monthly feeding in the growing season.
+Read more on how to grow and care for Crassula cotyledonis.

 4. Woolly Crassula (Crassula tomentosa)